Enhanced Gas Production

 Upwing’s Subsurface Compressor Systems™ (SCS) increase the pressure of the lowest producing well to stabilize the pressure of the subsea field and increase the manifold pressure to the highest pressure well, thus increasing the overall production rate and shortening the return on investment for the field.
 Although SCS is designed to be placed deep within the well, similar to electric submersible pumps (ESPs), Upwing’s SCS can also be placed horizontally or vertically on the sea bed due to its short length.
 The ability of SCS to handle high liquid content makes it an ideal wet gas compressor.
 Its proven design that has demonstrated 140bbl/mmscf of gas can provide enough boost to maximize the production of depleting gas fields.

 Similarly, in the subsea environment, there are longer distances between the surface equipment and the reservoir (the depth of the ocean plus the depth of the well).
 Upwing’s subsurface compressors are needed to overcome the opposing pressures created by these long step-outs, which topside compressors cannot achieve.
 With all the components of an inline compressor, which can fit within flowlines both vertically and horizontally, our subsurface compressors also can be utilized to boost the pressure of the transportation line tied in to multiple subsea fields when transporting product onshore.

 Source: Oilfield Wiki

 The picture above shows four subsea trees tied to one manifold.
 The flow is routed to the processing facility via dual flowlines (Total Rosa Field in offshore Angola).
-The areas where the SCS can be installed to increase the manifold pressure are denoted by ∆, and the areas where the SCS can be installed to boost the flowline are denoted by ☐.
+The areas where the SCS can be installed to increase the manifold pressure are denoted in blue, and the areas where the SCS can be installed to boost the flowline are denoted in red.